pratulsharma/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image3]

-Region of interest is extracted after various thresholds are applied on the image.
+Region of interest is extracted after thresholding.

 ![alt text][image3a]
 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.